jayveelmd/jayveelmd/README.md

 **_My GitHub profile is a work in progress_**

 I'm an aspiring epidemiologist and public health analyst residing in Sydney, Australia.
-I am showcasing my career profile and my work with various analytical softwares, icluding R, SAS, SQL, STATA, REDCap and more.
+I am showcasing my career profile and my work with various analytical softwares, icluding R, SAS, SQL, Stata, REDCap and more.

 I use several NSW health proprietary software in my day to day role, such as Discern Analytics 2.0, FirstNet, and various Cerner Millennium products, such as Discern Explorer (Cerner equivalent to SQL).